pharzan/Skeleton/README.md

 All parts of Skeleton are free to use and abuse under the [open-source MIT license](https://github.com/dhg/Skeleton/blob/master/LICENSE.md).

-## Extensions

-The following are extensions to Skeleton built by the community.
-They are not officially supported, but all have been tested and are compatible with v2.0 (exact release noted):
-- [Skeleton on LESS](https://github.com/whatsnewsaes/Skeleton-less): Skeleton built with LESS for easier replacement of grid, color, and media queries.
-(Last update was to match v2.0.1)
-- [Skeleton on Sass](https://github.com/whatsnewsaes/Skeleton-Sass): Skeleton built with Sass for easier replacement of grid, color, and media queries.
-(Last update was to match v2.0.1)

-Have an extension you want to see here?
-Just shoot an email to hi@getskeleton.com with your extension!

 ## Colophon
+This repository is a fork of [skelton](http://getskeleton.com).

-Skeleton was built using [Sublime Text 3](http://www.sublimetext.com/3) and designed with [Sketch](http://bohemiancoding.com/sketch).
-The typeface [Raleway](http://www.google.com/fonts/specimen/Raleway) was created by [Matt McInerney](http://matt.cc/) and [Pablo Impallari](http://www.impallari.com/).
+RTL Skeleton was built using [vscode](https://code.visualstudio.com/).
+The typeface [IranSans](http://fontiran.com/%D8%AE%D8%A7%D9%86%D9%88%D8%A7%D8%AF%D9%87-%D9%81%D9%88%D9%86%D8%AA-%D8%A7%DB%8C%D8%B1%D8%A7%D9%86-%D8%B3%D9%86-%D8%B3%D8%B1%DB%8C%D9%81-iran-sans-%D9%BE%D9%86%D8%AC-%D9%88%D8%B2%D9%86-%D9%87%D9%85/) was created by [Moslem Ebrahimi](http://fontiran.com).
 Code highlighting by Google's [Prettify library](https://code.google.com/p/google-code-prettify/).
 Icons in the header of the documentation are all derivative work of icons from [The Noun Project](http://thenounproject.com).
 [Feather](http://thenounproject.com/term/feather/22073) by Zach VanDeHey, [Pen](http://thenounproject.com/term/pen/21163) (with cap) by Ed Harrison, [Pen](http://thenounproject.com/term/pen/32847) (with clicker) by Matthew Hall, and [Watch](http://thenounproject.com/term/watch/48015) by Julien Deveaux.

 ## Acknowledgement

 Skeleton was created by [Dave Gamache](https://twitter.com/dhg) for a better web.
+RTL Skeleton is a fork by [Farzan Tinati] (https://github.com/pharzan).